leenacl/FARFormer/README.md

 # FARFormer

-**FARFormer** is a consistency-driven progressive framework for robust multimodal semantic segmentation.
+**FARFormer** is a research project focusing on robust multimodal semantic segmentation under complex and degraded conditions.

-This repository serves as a placeholder for the FARFormer project.
+This repository currently serves as an official placeholder for the FARFormer project.
-The implementation and trained models will be released after the acceptance of the corresponding paper.
+The implementation and pretrained models will be released after the acceptance of the corresponding paper.

+---

+## Background

+In real-world environments such as underground mines, multimodal perception systems often suffer from severe data quality degradation.
+Such degradation is typically heterogeneous across modalities and varies spatially, making stable semantic segmentation particularly challenging.

+FARFormer explores a consistency-oriented modeling strategy to improve robustness and generalization in multimodal semantic segmentation tasks, especially under complex degradation scenarios.

+---

-## Overview
+## Scope

-Multimodal semantic segmentation (e.g., RGB-D and RGB-T) in real-world environments often suffers from severe modality degradation and inconsistency.
+- Multimodal semantic segmentation (RGB-D / RGB-T)
-FARFormer addresses this challenge by introducing a progressive fusion framework that explicitly models consistency and difference across modalities, enabling robust feature learning under complex degradation conditions.
+- Robust feature learning under modality degradation
+- Real-world perception in challenging environments

+---

 ## Status

+- 📄 Paper: submitted
 - 🔧 Code: under preparation
-- 📄 Paper: under review
 - 📦 Models: to be released

+---

 ## Contact

-If you have questions or are interested in this work, feel free to contact:

 - **Author**: Shiyan Li
 - **Affiliation**: School of Artificial Intelligence, China University of Mining and Technology (Beijing)